+component % of grade

-class participation 5 %
+class participation and groupwork 10

-classroom exercises and journal 10 %
+classroom exercises 5

-homeworks (about 4) 20 %
+homeworks (about 4) 20

-two quizzes (short exams) 10 %
+two quizzes (short exams) 10

-two midterm exams 20 %
+two midterm exams 20

-final exam 20 %
+final exam 20

-term project 15~%
+term project 15

-Class participation: Students are expected to contribute to learning by asking questions and making relevant comments in class and on the class newsgroup.
+- Class participation: Students are expected to contribute to learning by asking questions and making relevant comments in class and on the class newsgroup.
 Quality is more important than quantity.
 Disruptive activity contributes negatively.
-See policies below.

-Classroom exercises and journal: Our work in the classroom will include a number of short group exercises, meant to solidify understanding of the concepts being discussed.
+See policies below. - Classroom exercises: Our work in the classroom will include a number of short group exercises, meant to solidify understanding of the concepts being discussed.
 One or more such exercises are likely to be part of most class meetings.
-Students must maintain a journal of their progress through the course and submit the journal periodically (typically on the dates of quizzes and exams) for grading.
-The journal consists of neatly organized classroom exercises, student observations on their own learning, and other material as announced in class.
-The exercises and journal will be graded primarily for effort, group work, and other contributions, and less so for simple correctness.
+The exercises will be graded primarily for effort, group work, and other contributions, and less so for simple correctness.
 Since attendance is not mandatory (cf. policies), some low-scoring exercises will be dropped for each student.
-Please ask for clarifications if there are concerns about the interaction of this component and the attendance policy.

-Homeworks: Homeworks include programming and non-programming ones, often mixed.
+Please ask for clarifications if there are concerns about the interaction of this component and the attendance policy. - Homeworks: Homeworks include programming and non-programming ones, often mixed.
 No collaboration is permitted.
 Everyone is encouraged to discuss the problems and solution strategies at a high level, but the final solution and details must be individual work.
-If the boundary between permissible and non-permissible interactions is unclear, please ask for clarifications.

-Exams and Quizzes: All exams and quizzes are open book, open notes.
+If the boundary between permissible and non-permissible interactions is unclear, please ask for clarifications. - Exams and Quizzes: All exams and quizzes are open book, open notes.
 You are free to bring with you any resources that you find useful.
 However, no communications are permitted other than between students and me.
 The use of computers during exams is strongly discouraged, but brief use may be permitted provided it does not cause a disturbance, at the discretion of the proctor.
-You may use the Internet, but only as a library to look up material you may find useful.
+You may use the

+Internet, but only as a library to look up material you may find useful.
 Ask for clarifications in case of any doubt.
 The exams are designed to require no equipment other than a pen and paper, along with the textbook and assigned readings.